richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ![The first Travis build has extra information](TravisFirstBuildBottom.png)

+Figure 8.
+Tail of your first build

 Clicking on the triangles on the left reveals some extra information.

 First, we'll expand the 'lintr' package (by Jim Hester) its feedback.
 It shows:

 ![The feedback given by lintr](TravisLintr.png)

+Figure 9.
+The feedback given by the 'lintr' package

 'lintr' is a package to check if your coding style follow the one used by, among others, [Wickham, 2014] and [Wickham, 2015].
 You'll see that 'lintr' has some suggestions.

 ![Jim Hester](jimhester.jpg)

+Figure 10.
+Jim Hester

 Not only can you see this in your build logs, my good friend lintr-bot will comment on that commit himself, with exactly the same messages:

 ![Lintr-bot comments on your commit](Lintr-bot.png)

+Figure 11.
+Comments by lintr-bot on your commit

 lintr-bot is always right.
 In case you disagree with it, you can modify the checks done by 'lintr' and allow for other coding standards (but why would